GeorgeTsoumplekas/memory-informed-meta-learning/README.md

 # Understanding-Enhanced Informed Meta-Learning with External Knowledge-Understanding Memory

-This repository contains the code for the report "Understanding-Enhanced Informed Meta-Learning with External Knowledge-Understanding Memory"
+This repository contains the code for the report "Understanding-Enhanced Informed Meta-Learning with External Knowledge-Understanding Memory".

-The code included here is based on the code from the paper "Informed Meta-Learning"
+The code included here is based on the code from the paper "Informed Meta-Learning".

 <!-- # Informed Meta-Learning with INPs